mittelmark/microemacs/README-standalone.md

 Mandatory:

 - mecb.bin - the terminal  version of the MicroEmacs 09, rename it to mec (mec.exe
-  on Windows) and place it into a folder belonging to your PATH.
+  on Windows) and place it into a folder  belonging to your PATH,  contains as well the help file and the American dictionary files.
 - mewb.bin - the GUI version  (mewb.exe),  using X11 on Linux and MacOS, rename it
-  to mew  (mew.exe on Windows)  and place it into a folder  belonging  to your PATH
+  to mew  (mew.exe on Windows)  and place it into a folder  belonging  to your PATH, contains as well the help file and the American dictionary files.

 Optional:

-- X11 (Linux, MacOS): the xfontsel tool for better font selection, installable via package manager (see below for details)
+- X11 (Linux, MacOS): the _xfontsel_ tool for better font selection, installable via package manager (see below for details)
 - X11 (Linux, MacOS):  ttf-files.zip  selection of good looking TrueType fonts in a form usable for MicroEmacs and other X11  applications  (can be as well installed for Windows)
+- X11 (Linux, MacOS) - the _mkfontscale_ tool to add your own TrueType font to be used with MicroEmacs
 - bfs.bin  (bfs.exe)  - an  archiving  tool  which  allows  you to  modify  a
   MicroEmacs executable for instance adding your own macro or dictionary files